 Whether there is a pandemic or not, under the Residential Tenancies Act, landlords cannot charge fees or penalties for late rent payments.
 During the outbreak, landlords and tenants are encouraged to work together to determine a payment plan that allows the tenant to remain in their home while the landlord is still financially compensated.

 As a landlord, it is important you consider your financial stability before acquiring a new investment.
-Asking yourself what is your tolerance for vacancy or not receiving rent from tenants?
+Ask yourself what your tolerance is for vacancy or not receiving rent from tenants.
 In general, you want to have at least two to three months in gross rent in your property safety reserve.
 So, if you have a rental property that generates $2,500 gross monthly, you will want to have $5,000-$7,500 set aside.

-And during the COVID-19 pandemic, it may be wise to allocate more funds to your safety reserve as an additional buffer.
+During the COVID-19 pandemic, it may be wise to allocate more funds to your safety reserve as an additional buffer.
 It is also important to consider the stability of your other investments and income.
 Does your income depend solely on real estate investments?
 Do you have a steady paycheck from your “9 to 5”?
-Assessing not only your tolerance for risk in your rental investments, but for your own obligations, will help you make an informed decision when selecting the right rental property for you.
+Assessing your tolerance for risk in your rental investments and in your own obligations will help you make an informed decision when selecting the right rental property for you.

 Consider revised eviction rules

 The typical eviction process has undergone some changes due to COVID-19.
 The usual process is the landlord provides a tenant an eviction notice.
-If the tenant does not comply to the request (usually stopping poor behaviour or paying owed rent), then an application to the is created to escalate the issue.
-Then a hearing takes place with the Board where the Board will make a decision about the landlord’s application; this decision is called the order.
+If the tenant does not comply with the request in the notice (usually stopping poor behaviour or paying owed rent), an application to the Landlord and Tenant Board is created to escalate the issue.
+Following this, a hearing takes place where the Board will make a decision about the landlord’s application; this decision is called the order.
 Lastly, there is enforcement of the eviction order if the tenant does not leave the unit as per the directions in the order; the enforcement would be carried out by the Court Enforcement Office, not the landlord.

 How has COVID-19 impacted the eviction process?
 Landlords can still give eviction notices and most applications can still be filed online.
 However, all hearings are suspended, no new eviction orders will be issued, and enforcement of eviction orders are postponed until further notice (except for extreme circumstances).